jibanCat/DigitalHumanities/Han-Ji/tutorials/README.md

 ## Tutorial List:

 1. [`Book -- Basic Usage.ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/Book%20--%20Basic%20Usage.ipynb): The basic usage of `Book.py`.
-The way to scrape a book in Han-Ji and class methods to do further exploration.
+The way to fetch a book in Han-Ji and class methods to do further exploration.
 2. [`WenXuan -- How to Use and Sound Glosses Search.ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/WenXuan%20--%20How%20to%20Use%20and%20Sound%20Glosses%20Search.ipynb): How to use WenXuan class and an exploration for sound glosses in WenXuan.
 3. [`WenXuan -- What happens to the number of separate pieces (76X comparing to 528).ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/WenXuan%20--%20What%20happens%20to%20the%20number%20of%20separate%20pieces%20%2876X%20comparing%20to%20528%29.ipynb): A tutorial for counting the number of piece works in WenXuan.
 4. [`WenXuan -- Rare Char Identify Using Selenium.ipynb`](http://nbviewer.jupyter.org/github/jibanCat/DigitalHumanities/blob/master/Han-Ji/tutorials/WenXuan%20--%20Rare%20Char%20Identify%20Using%20Selenium.ipynb): Identify the rare characters in WenXuan using rare chars search in sinica.